 Since 2011 we’ve been carrying educational-integrative program for refugee families, especially women and children.
-We run our Recreation Room and integrative program for 10 years at Targówek, Warsaw, and we’ve moved to Dębak in Podkowa Leśna after closing previous place.
+We ran the Recreation Room and integrative program for 10 years at Targówek center in Warsaw, and then moved to new centers Dębak and Linin after closing previous premises.
 We’ve supported hundreds of people from various countries, especially Ukraine, Caucasus, Tajikistan, Afghanistan, and many African countries.

 Refugee families often have to face the trauma of migration and even war.
 They live in a post military base in a deep woods, half an hour from the nearest train station.
 Children go to schools without knowing the spoken language.
 Some of them struggle to adapt, learn, and manage their emotions.
-They have to wait a few weeks, or even months, for the international protection.
+They have to wait a few weeks, or even months, for an administrative decision.
 Even then, they are often refused the protection and are forced to leave Poland.
-They’re uncertain about even the nearest future which can be changed by the administrative decision.
+They’re uncertain about even the nearest future which can be changed by the results of the decision.
 Without real home.

 Maintaining the recreation room costs about 15 thousand zlotys a month.
-We buy books, board games, educational materials, tickets (trips + transport),specialized workshops, professional trainings, and various integrative activities.
+With these resources we fund books, board games, educational materials, trips (tickets + transport), specialized workshops, professional trainings, and various integrative activities.
 We also need to pay the salary for our team which works with children several dozen hours a week.
 We get the support from public grants but we still need to cover nearly half the amount by ourselves.
 Therefore, we need the support from private persons and companies who believe in our mission helping the refugees.
 We can’t leave children by their own so we will thrive no matter the circumstances but we will most certainly appreciate your help.

 Every person can deduct donation from the income and pay lower tax (a private person can deduct the amount up to 6% from the yearly income, a legal person – up to 10%.)